zeeguu/zeeguu.github.io/README.md

 ## Articles About Zeeguu

-[AsWeMayStudy (pdf)](uploads/!AsWeMayStudy--Preprint.pdf) - paper published in CHI'18 in which we report on a short longitudinal quasy-in the wild study with highschool students learning French and reading with Zeeguu.
+[As We May Study: Towards the Web as a Personalized Language Textbook (pdf)](uploads/!AsWeMayStudy--Preprint.pdf) - paper published in CHI'18 in which we report on a short longitudinal quasy-in the wild study with highschool students learning French and reading with Zeeguu.

 ## Development